sapiensoup/sapiensoup.com/_posts/2017-02-06-cannabis-breastfeeding.md

 Personally, I was scared of consuming marijuana while breastfeeding and refrained from even taking an aspirin.
 But also, I didn’t have the information I have today.
 Maybe today my decision would be different.

 ## Rather, provide information
-This is what I personally found to be useful from studying scientific literature: \\
+I'm not a doctor and this isn't medical advice.
+Having said that, here is what I personally found to be useful from studying scientific literature:
-(I'm not a doctor and this isn't medical advice.)

 **Eating vs. smoking.** Ingesting cannabis produces a similar high but at a considerably [lower THC exposure]({% post_url 2016-12-21-human-metabolism-thc %}#which-produces-stronger-effects-inhalation-or-ingestion).
 Start small.

-**Side stream smoke.** Side stream smoke poses a risk to anyone.
+**Side stream smoke.** Side stream smoke poses a risk to anyone, including you and your baby.
 Besides THC it holds carcinogens and other toxins.

 **Backstop.** Have someone sober around who can take over with the child if needed.
-With varying quality of product, effects can be unpredictable.
+With varying potency of product, effects can be unpredictable.
 Especially casual users can experience paranoia or impaired judgement.
 Caring for a child in such a case can be difficult.

 **Timing matters.** During pregnancy and the first three months of life, a baby’s developing organism is most vulnerable.
 During that time keep exposure to a minimum.